 ABOUT THE SPECIES

-A voracious carnivore, the Black-footed ferret (Mustela negripes) preys upon the prairie dog (genus Cynomys) to survive.
+A voracious carnivore, the Black-footed ferret (Mustela nigripes) preys upon the prairie dog (Cynomys spp.) to survive.
 Not only do they hunt prairie dogs for food, but they also overtake prairie dog burrows and use them for shelter.
 This reliance has led to several challenges for Black-footed ferrets, including exposure to introduced disease.
 Twice thought to be extinct, approximately 300 Black-footed ferrets are now living in the wild due to a conservation program led by the US Fish and Wildlife Service (USFWS).
 Still, the Black-footed ferret remains one of the most endangered species in the United States.
 Full recovery would signal a return to healthier ecosystems across the plains states in the US, Mexico, and Canada.

 A FATE CLOSELY TIED TO ITS PREY